 Because their death can touch us in so many ways and for so many reasons, leaving an unsettling effect on our emotional and therefore also on our physical wellbeing.

 After I was first diagnosed with cancer, I started to feel what many of us feel on a regular basis: the mix of empathy and dread when someone else dies of cancer.
-And since I have been diagnosed for the second time things have not changed.
-But I am working hard for them not to get worse.
+And since I have been diagnosed for the second time things have not improved!

-And this is not just limited to people I knew.
+Witnessing the death of others from cancer is not just limited to people I know (or knew!).
 Often these are people I have never met in person, but may have been aware of from afar or followed their personal story unfold via social media.
 There are too many to mention across the globe, who generously share their own cancer experiences.

 Shortly after the BBC journalist Rachel Bland announced her breast cancer was incurable, I was getting my head around the recurrence of my original breast cancer, as well as my dog’s mast cell tumour.
-Rachel’s news then and her subsequent death a few months later added to my burden.
-And so it is every time.
+Witnessing the cancer patient and advocacy journey of others like Deborah James is also witnessing how others engage with their illness, mortality and death.
+Witnessing can prompt us to reflect on our own choices.

-Because the cancer news of another, whether known to us or not, can re-trigger and intensify our own experiences, hopes, doubts, anger and fears.
+The cancer news of another, whether known to us or not, can re-trigger and intensify our own experiences, hopes, doubts, anger and fears.
+Everything is under a magnifying glass.
 Unless we isolate ourselves from the rest of the world, feeling like this is normal and we need to find ways of coping with it.

 With cancer comes uncertainty, because it is a complex and unpredictable disease.
 And as human beings, you, me and the next person, we prefer clarity.
 Rightly or wrongly, we have a need to control.
 And it can be hard to let go of that.